GSA/Challenge_gov/README.md

 This sets up your basic elixir environment.
 Next setup the database.
 The following commands will create and migrate locally, as well as migrate seeds.

-### Super-Admin (optional)
-If you would like to seed the database with a default super-admin user, please set the following environment variables:
+Super-Admin (optional) -- If you would like to seed the database with a default super-admin user, please set the following environment variables:

 - FIRST_USER_EMAIL
 - FIRST_USER_FN
 - FIRST_USER_LN

+Setup and seed the database

 ```bash
 mix ecto.create